uhlig-it/wg-admin/README.markdown

 $ wgadmin add-server --name wg.example.com --ip 192.168.20.128
 ```

 This command will add a new server with the given DNS name and a default configuration.
-If no IP was given, the first address in the network will be used.
+If no IP address was passed, the next available address in the network will be used.
+When no port was specified, the de-facto standard port for Wireguard will be used (`51820`).

 # Addding a client